 To support E9-1-1, Skype for Business Server must be able to correctly associate a location with a client and to make sure that this information is used to route the emergency call to the nearest PSAP.

-Before you deploy E9-1-1, you must already have deployed your Lync Server internal servers, including a Central Management store, a Front End pool or a Standard Edition server, one or more Mediation Servers or Mediation Server pools, and Lync Server clients.
+Before you deploy E9-1-1, you must already have deployed your Skype for Business Server internal servers, including a Central Management store, a Front End pool or a Standard Edition server.
+You must also deploy one or more Mediation Servers, either standalone or collocated with Front End Servers.
 In addition, an E9-1-1 deployment requires a SIP trunk to a qualified E9-1-1 service provider or an Emergency Location Identification Number (ELIN) gateway to your public switched telephone network (PSTN).
-Lync Server supports using E9-1-1 service providers only inside the United States.

 Configure voice usages, routes, and trunk configurations